formatBCE/Random-snippets/README.md

 ### ToDo
 - DONE ~~software mute switch.
 Software triggering works, but state read doesn't work so far (needs custom ESPHome component for reading mute status with i2c).
 Check [Arduino example here](https://github.com/respeaker/ReSpeaker_Lite/blob/master/xiao_esp32s3_examples/xiao_i2c_get_register_value/xiao_i2c_get_register_value.ino#L55) if you want to help~~
 - OTA software update for Respeaker board.
 Can snug this functionality from PE project.
-- 48kHz bitrate.
-Right now the board works on 16kHz, ~~but i convinced Seeed guys that we can try using 48kHz for better sound experience.
-They promised to deliver special firmware soon.~~ but Seeed already preoared 48kHz firmware.
-Great guys!
-  It doesn't work yet with ESPHome though, since we need to add resampler for the microphone to downsample it to 16kHz (currently there's no way to use 48kHz for mic).
-Speaker works though.
+- DONE ~~48kHz bitrate.
+Right now the board works on 16kHz, but Seeed already preoared 48kHz firmware.
+Great guys!~~ ~~It doesn't work yet with ESPHome though, since we need to add resampler for the microphone to downsample it to 16kHz (currently there's no way to use 48kHz for mic).
+Speaker works though.~~
 - hardware volume controls. ~~Would be nice to have, but there's no pins left on ESP32...
 Thinking...~~ I made some cradle with buttons and resistors to have 3 buttons on single pin - but it's bulky and inconvenient to solder, as well as to use in ESPHome.
 I decided to skip on it.
 - bigger LED strip.
 The problem is same as for hardware volume...
 But if you want, you can solder strip/ring to the GPIO1 instead of inbuilt LED.
 I decided that i'm good with one on board so far.